Senior Daily Fun

 Glue ribbons to the egg in a variety of ways to create a method of hanging.

 Felt is a medium that is easy to use, is relatively inexpensive, widely available and comes in many colors.
+It can be purchased by the yard or in smaller sheets, often 9 by 12, and can be found online or at stores that sell craft supplies.
+Acrylic felt is much cheaper than wool.
 Each month there will be three projects.

 ►The first project is a tissue box cover, for either a square or a rectangular box.